lwjohnst86/analyzing-cohorts-course/chapter1.md

 ```

 `@question`
-- What is the cohort design?
+What is Framingham's cohort design?
+Remember, *when* the disease occurs is what distinguishes prospective from retrospective cohorts.

 `@possible_answers`
 - Prospective.